-- Sex ed curricula are not required to include instruction on sexual orientation or gender identity.
+- Sex ed curricula are not required to include instruction on sexual orientation, gender identity, or affirmative consent.

 - Sex ed curricula are not required to be comprehensive, but it is required to be medically accurate.